 Could there be other causes of these symptoms?

-Some of the symptoms in the list above may be normal or have other causes.
+Some of the symptoms in the list above may be normal for a particular baby or have other causes.
 For example it is normal for babies to swallow rapidly with an initial let-down and occasionally to cough or splutter with the let-down.
 Sore nipples may be due to a shallow latch—latching on the nipple instead of with a deep mouthful of breast tissue.
-Difficulty staying attached could be due to a mother’s flat or inverted nipples or due to poor tongue function or even a sore mouth.
-Reflux can be due to allergies or just a normal process requiring plenty of washing of clothes.
-Green poops can have several causes as can being fussy at the breast.
+Difficulty staying attached could be due to a mother’s flat or inverted nipples or due to a tongue-tie or other anatomical variation.
+Excessive reflux can be associated with allergies while green poops or being fussy at the breast can have several causes.
 Check with a breastfeeding specialist if you’re not sure what is causing yours or your baby’s symptoms before assuming oversupply.

 *A note on fat content in milk